elewa-academy/elewa-academy.github.io/README.md

 ## General Resources

 This wiki is full of everything you should need to know, or at least a link to it.
-Your one-stop shop for everything from learning and study tips to interview preparation tips.
+Your one-stop shop for everything from learning and study tips to coding resources, to interview preparation & job search.

 * [General Resources Wiki](https://github.com/elewa-academy/General-Resources/wiki)